KinLeoapple/pawc/README.md

 * Declare an optional type by appending `?`, e.g. `Int?` is `Optional<Int>`.
 * The null literal is `nopaw`.
-* Assigning `nopaw` to a non-optional type is a compile error.
+* Assigning `nopaw` to a non‑optional type is a compile‑time error.
 * Example:

   ```paw